phyletica/phyletica.github.io/_posts/2015-09-02-imagemagick.md

     </p>
 </figcaption>

+Pretty slick; with just a few simple command lines, we went from a PDF to an animated GIF and movie.
-Ok, let's clean up all those PNGs:
+Ok, let's clean up all those intermediate PNGs:

 {% highlight bash %}
 rm slide-??.png
 {% endhighlight %}

-Next, we can make a faux play-button image, which when used with some javascript will make the GIF appear controllable.
+Next, we can make a faux play-button image, which, when used with a little javascript, will make the GIF appear controllable.
 To make the "play button," we'll started with a simple blue triangle, which you can download: